apache/datasketches-website/docs/bigData.md

 DUMP sketch_result;
 </pre>
 The above script configures a simple Update Sketch UDF called 'DataToSketch' that is configured with a nominal entries of 4096 values.
 This size sketch will produce estimates of +/- 3.1% with a confidence of 95%.
 The second object defined is a simple string converter for summarizing the internal state of the sketch for human consumption.

+This script reads two different identifiers from the raw data and builds a sketch for each.
+At the end it converts the sketches into human readable output and then dumps the results to the console.

 The console output would look something like the following.
 The actual result is a sketch in a compact byte array form that can be used for further downstream set operations if required.